 - Well-regarded 24/7 technical support.
 If you encounter any setup or technical problems, iSpring Learn has award-winning 24/7 support that is ready to help.
 The vendor states that 83% of all cases are resolved within 2 hours after requesting support.

-iSpring offers two types of subscription – Business and Enterprise, with Enterprise coming with more advanced features.
+iSpring offers two types of subscription – Start and Business, with Business coming with more advanced features.
 The price depends on the subscription you choose and the number of active learners who enter the platform during a month.
-For example, the plan for 100 learners/month (Business subscription) costs $2.87 per learner.
+For example, the plan for 100 learners/month (Start subscription) costs $2.87 per learner.

 The ‘per active user’ pricing model used by iSpring Learn is particularly suited to onboarding, as once the onboarding is completed, the LMS account can effectively be ‘recycled’ if no upcoming training is scheduled for the individual.

 My final opinion

 iSpring Learn is a great LMS solution for organizations looking to build and deliver employee onboarding programs effortlessly.
 The simplicity of use combined with advanced authoring tool integration makes this platform a great choice.
 You can get started with iSpring Learn by registering for the free trial.

 TalentLMS is a streamlined and cost-effective LMS with an intuitive interface and easy workflow that uses blocks to build out content.